 Our Hospitality (1923) Director: Joseph Frank “Buster” Keaton and John G. Blystone

-Buster Keaton delivers a delightful film with Our Hospitality -the second of his ten brilliant films produced under Buster Keaton Productions.
-It is more sentimental than some of his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, yet the standard slapstick humor of a Buster Keaton film is wonderfully orchestrated, as well.
+With Our Hospitality Buster Keaton delivers a delightful film, the second of his ten brilliant films produced under Buster Keaton Productions.
+Our Hospitality is more sentimental than some of his later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, and the slapstick humor of a typical Buster Keaton film is wonderfully orchestrated, as well.
 As with most Buster Keaton films, Our Hospitality offers a perfect blend of humor, delightful story-telling, and simple sentimentality to make it a classic, as well as a pleasure to watch.
 This film comes highly recommended from this reviewer.

 It tells the story of the feud between the Canfield and the McKay families, an obvious allusion to the Hatfields and the McCoys, and out of fear of the dispute, the mother of the McKay family sends her son, Willie (Buster Keaton), away to New York where he is raised without knowledge of the feud.
 When his mother dies, Willie returns to the south to claim his inheritance and rides with a woman named Virginia who turns out to be a Canfield (played by Keaton’s wife).
 Upon arrival, he mistakenly asks a Canfield where the McKay estate is and the man tries to stop at each shop on the way to purchase a pistol to kill Willie.
 However, Willie escapes to find that his estate is more dilapidated than he had hoped, and Virginia invites him to dinner.